ElectricToy/pico-8/ld41/design_ld41.md

     + PERPETUAL DIFFICULTY RAMP
     + Subsequent plays start on second day
 - performance problem when you craft something
-- hunger flash when nearly dead (and health etc)

 # Draw Tech